tommysundstrom/DevonThink-helper/README.txt

 ---------------------
 I have little time to spend on this, so don't expect frequent updates (or, likely, any updates at all).

-But feel free to fork it, or do whatever you want with the code here.
+But please feel free to fork it, or to do whatever you want with the code here.

 /Tommy Sundström